-The Food and Nutrition Service (FNS) is pleased to approve the request dated April 15, 2025, from the Indiana Family and Social Services Administration to allow the State to operate a novel demonstration project to amend the statutory definition of food for purchase by Supplemental Nutrition Assistance Program (SNAP) recipients from "any food or food product for home consumption" to exclude "soft drinks," defined as "non-alcoholic beverages that contain natural or artificial sweeteners.
-The term does not include beverages that contain milk or milk products, soy, rice, or similar milk substitutes, or are exclusively naturally sweetened using natural vegetable and/or fruit juice," and "candy," defined as "a preparation of sugar, honey, or other natural or artificial sweeteners in combination with chocolate, fruits, nuts, or other ingredients or flavorings in the form of bars, drops, or pieces.
-The term does not include any preparation requiring refrigeration."
+The Food and Nutrition Service (FNS) is pleased to approve the request dated April 15, 2025, from the Indiana Family and Social Services Administration to allow the State to operate a novel demonstration project to amend the statutory definition of food for purchase by Supplemental Nutrition Assistance Program (SNAP) recipients from "any food or food product for home consumption" to exclude "soft drinks," as defined in Indiana Code 6-2.5-1-26, and "candy," as defined in Indiana Code 6-2.5-1-12.
 This approval, subject to the enclosed terms and conditions, is for 2 years, effective January 1, 2026.